HR Record Retention Guidelines for 2025

 In this guide, we will outline the specific requirements for HR record retention, and provide some tips and best practices to help improve your HR retention policy.

-What Are The Benefits of Proper HR Records Retention?
+The Benefits of a Well-Structured HR Records Retention Policy

-• Preventing the out-of-control, exponential growth of your employee records storage requirements
+• Control Record Growth: Prevent out-of-control, exponential growth of your employee records storage requirements

 Form I-9